 11 Top-Rated Mountain Biking Trails in Sedona

-Sedona is a well-known hot spot for mountain biking.
-It doesn't matter if you are a beginner or hardcore mountain biker, you can find what you're looking for here in the red rock landscape.
-With astounding scenery from almost every trail, year-round riding, and rides for all abilities, it's hard to imagine a better destination for this sport.
+Sedona is a hot spot for mountain biking in the American Southwest.
+It doesn't matter if you are a beginner or hardcore mountain biker, you can find what you're looking for here in the red rock mountains around Sedona.

 Beginners might want to start out on Bell Rock to get warmed up, then move on to Long Canyon and Deadman's Flat.
 When you are ready to advance to a more intermediate trail, consider trails like Aerie, Chuckwagon, or even Llama.

 See also: Where to Stay in Sedona

-1 Aerie to Cockscomb Loop Trail
+1. Aerie to Cockscomb Loop Trail

 This is a 6.1-mile intermediate level route, but beginners who have done a few of the easier trails can try tackling this one when they feel they're ready to advance.
 Although this same statement can be made about most trails around Sedona, the scenery is outstanding.

 You can start from a couple of different locations but the best option is parking at the Boynton Canyon Trailhead.
 From here, the trail is actually a lollipop, but the first section is fun, and you end up skipping this part if you start from the Aerie Trailhead and just do a loop.

 For a shorter and easier alternate loop from the Boynton Canyon Trailhead, take Aerie to Cockscomb, to Dawa, and then hop on the Boynton Pass Road for a short distance at the end to form a complete loop back to your vehicle at the trailhead.
 This loop is about three miles.